-Simply contact us at 716-652-7944; stop by the office on Wednesdays, from 1-4 p.m.; or email us at historian@townofaurora.com.
+Simply contact us at 716-652-7944; stop by the office on a Wednesday or Thursday from 1-4 p.m.; or email us at historian@townofaurora.com.
 However, we kindly reserve the right to dispose of items that are duplicative or do not meet the mission of our collection.
 Sometimes we will re-donate the items to another library or archive where they would be better suited.
-Due to space constraints, the Town Historian's Office is only able accept documents, photographs, family histories, maps and books related to the history of the Town of Aurora, Village of East Aurora and surrounding area.
-The Town Historian's Office does not generally accept "threedimensional" artifacts (furniture, etc.), but we'd be happy to refer you to the Aurora Historical Society or another organization that considers these types of donations for their museum exhibits.
+Due to space constraints, the Historian's Office is only able accept documents, photographs, family histories, maps and books related to the history of the Town of Aurora, Village of East Aurora and surrounding area.
+The Historian's Office does not generally accept "three-dimensional" artifacts (furniture, etc.), but we'd be happy to refer you to the Aurora Historical Society or another organization in the community that considers these types of donations for their museum exhibits.